4rmcyt/LinkedIn-AI-Job-Applier-Ultimate/README.md

 - **skill_stat.yaml**: Aggregated statistics of the most frequently requested skills gathered from job descriptions, sorted by descending frequency.
 - **skipped.yaml**: Companies and jobs that were intentionally skipped (e.g., blacklist, missing info, not interesting), with reasons.
 - **success.yaml**: Companies and jobs where the bot successfully submitted an application, including basic job info.

+## 💵 Vacancy application cost

+### Easy Apply

+What operations the LLM performs to apply to a vacancy:
+- determine if vacancy is interesting for applying or not
+- extract key skills that are necessary for this vacancy
+- create resume for this vacancy (if necessary)
+- write cover letter (if necessary)
+- answer questions (from 1-2 to 20+ per vacancy)

+Total token usage:
+- **input tokens**: 5000-15000
+- **output tokens**: 100-5000

+For default model (gemini-2.0-flash) the cost will be `$0.0005 - $0.0035`, not so much money, huh?

+And this is calculation for the paid plan.
+If you're on the free plan - you will pay nothing 😉, but may face some quota errors (look [🐞 Troubleshooting](#-troubleshooting) paragraph below)

+### Non-Easy Apply

+What operations the LLM performs to apply to a vacancy:
+- scan HTML page or take screenshot and send these data to LLM
+- make necessary actions to apply vacancy using browser (click, scroll, type, select, etc.)

+This is agentic flow and it consumes **A LOT** of tokens.
+You can multiply previous cost values like 10x-100x times!

+So we do not recommend you to use this mode until you have enough money for that and understand what you are doing.

 ## ✅ Running Tests